TheRojam/get-real-docker/README.md

 - first clone the repo from github
 `$ git clone https://github.com/TheRojam/get-real-docker`

+- remember to initialize and update the submodule
+`$ git submodule init && git submodule update`

 - to build the docker from scratch
 `$ docker build -t get-real/docker:latest .`